Flying Colors Mini Events & Derbies

 Three Phases of an Event

-Dressage: a harmonious development of the physique and ability making the horse supple, flexible, confident and attentive while understanding the partnership requirements of the rider.
+1. Dressage: a harmonious development of the physique and ability making the horse supple, flexible, confident and attentive while understanding the partnership requirements of the rider.
+The rider's Dressage score determines their initial placing.

-Cross Country: a test of speed, endurance and jumping ability across a course of fixed obstacles; a water complex, a ditch and a mound.
+2. Cross Country: a test of speed, endurance and jumping ability across a course of fixed obstacles; including a water complex, ditches, banks, and other terrain.
 The Big Sky Horse Park course was professionally designed and built by Steve Buckman of British Columbia.
 Steve is a USEF ‘R’ and a FEI ‘C’ Course Designer.
-Several course designers including Bert Wood and Ali Allen-Shinn have contributed to the XC course to rebuild, refresh and update our courses to ensure their safety and rideability over the last several years.
+Several course designers including Bert Wood, Ali Allen-Shinn, and Zane Webb have contributed to the XC course to rebuild, refresh and update our courses to ensure their safety and rideability over the last several years.
+Any penalty points accumulated during the Cross-Country phase are added to the rider's Dressage score.

-Stadium Jumping: the combination of a horse and rider’s ability to complete a course designed to prove suppleness, obedience, and jumping ability within an arena setting having short distances between fences and tight turns.
+3. Stadium Jumping: the combination of a horse and rider’s ability to complete a course designed to prove suppleness, obedience, and jumping ability within an arena setting having short distances between fences and tight turns.
 The horse and rider team must complete course within optimum time to avoid time penalties.
+Any penalty points accumulated during the last phase are added to the rider's cumulative score after Dressage and Cross-Country phases, with the lowest score placing highest.

 Rules and Safety